apache/fury-site/docs/json/android.md

 ## Mixins

 The same processor supports Fory JSON Mixins.
-A Mixin declares one exact target and is registered on the runtime that should use it:
+A Mixin declares one exact target and is registered on the `ForyJson` builder that should use it:

 ```java
 import org.apache.fory.json.ForyJson;